synesteesia/pathAlgorithms/documentation/implementationDocument.md

 ## Output

 The program prints questions to the user and results about different algorithms.
-More about results algorithm performance tests can be found on the test document.
+More about results and algorithm performance tests can be found on the test document.

 ## User interface